 Is it less expensive to buy life insurance when I’m young?

 It’s tempting to put off buying life insurance when you’re young, especially if you’re just starting out and money is tight.
 If you’re young and healthy, you might feel that you can get life insurance later on, maybe in ten or fifteen years.
 But there are two good reasons to buy life insurance now instead of waiting.
-The first is that, if you have loved ones who count on you for their financial support, life insurance can help protect them in the event of your unexpected death.
+The first is that, if you have loved ones who count on you for their financial support, life insurance could help protect them in the event of your unexpected death.
 The second is price.

 As a rule, life insurance is cheaper when you’re young and healthy